 - Experienced teachers were recruited from other reputed schools.
 These teachers worked intensively with both parents and students to improve the education environment.

 While Abhiyan Bharat was launched with the vision to educate children from the poverty-stricken areas of Jaipur, the TRUST since extended to the realm of healthcare through a health education program for parents.
-The Trust enhances healthcare awareness among parents in the hope that this ethos will be replicated across their families, relatives and friends.
+The Trust enhances healthcare awareness among parents through continuously organizing and sending them to health check-up camps in the hope that this ethos will be replicated across their families, relatives and friends.